plating, anodizing, & finishing Q&As since 1989

 Thanks so much.

-Ed. note: See also letter 33851, "Faraday cage issues in powder coating & electrostatic painting"
+Ed. note: See also topic 33851, "Faraday cage issues in powder coating & electrostatic painting"